crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/kafka.md

 Cannot be used with `partition`.

 :::warning
-It is highly recommend to set this value, or crowdsec will only read logs from the 1st partition of the topic.
+It is highly recommended to set this value, or crowdsec will only read logs from the 1st partition of the topic.
 :::

 ### `partition`